affinitydb/doc/strengths.md

 due to unstable or unpredictable structures, a last-resort solution involves a method sometimes referred to as "very high level of attribute generalization", which consists in modeling attributes as entities, such that arbitrary sets of attributes can be combined to represent a wider variety of things.
-ChaosDB's [PIN](./terminology.md#pin) does that implicitly.
+Affinity's [PIN](./terminology.md#pin) does that implicitly.

 ##No need to create unnecessary structures